movementkitchen/website/src/pages/about/index.md

 recruitment strategies and test your motor control in different functional movements.

-A lot of our work focuses on the nervous system and motor programming.
+A lot of our work focuses on the nervous system and motor control.
 You will learn how to isolate and control small movements, safely building towards more complex and more physically demanding movements.